• Skip to primary navigation

 Connect Measuring Leads:

-• Choose the spot to test on the IC or semiconductor that one wish to examine.
+• Choose where we want to test on IC or semiconductor.

 Touch Test Points: